totomz/gotrader/README.md

 go-trader is heavily inspired by [Backtrader](https://github.com/mementum/backtrader)

 ## Indicators
-The indicators are based on [github.com/cinar/indicator](github.com/cinar/indicator)
+The indicators are based on [github.com/cinar/indicator](https://github.com/cinar/indicator)

+# Development
+[shMake](https://github.com/totomz/shmake) is required to build and run the testss